humanbydefinition/code.textmode.art/support.md

 If you enjoy using `textmode.js` and would like to support my textmode endeavors and its continued development, your contribution is greatly appreciated.

 :::info
-`textmode.js` remains free, accessible, and open-source forever for everyone to use and enjoy, regardless of any contributions.
+`textmode.js` remains free and accessible forever for everyone to use and enjoy, regardless of any contributions.
 Your support is greatly appreciated but never required to use the library or access its features.
 :::

 ## Support emotionally \<3